 - Make apricot jelly or jam to serve with breakfast items.
 Use apricots to create a sweet sauce for desserts.
 Apricot syrup, wine or brandy is an excellent use for these small, sweet fruits.

 - Use apricots as an unusual topping for ice cream.

 36-lb. cartons, 2-layer tray-pack 24-lb. lugs, loose 20-lb. lugs, 2-layer 18-lb. cartons, 2-layer tray-pack 12-lb. cartons 7-lb. cartons, 1-layer 4-lb. consumer pack 9-count clamshell RPC 6413, 6416

 United States U.S. No. 1 U.S. No. 2 Minimum size, numerical count or description of the pack must be marked on the exterior of the fruit container.
 California All volume-fill fruit from California must be packed only in 24-lb. containers.
 The number that makes up 1 pound of fruit identifies the fruit in those containers.
 Small = 18 or more Medium = 16 Large = 14 Extra large = 12 Jumbo = 10 Extra jumbo = 8 XX jumbo = 7 Sizes 6, 5 and 4 are also available.
 Tray-packs, or Panta-Paks, will continue to be identified by the actual count per box.
 Boxes packed under the current row-count designation will remain unchanged.

 Temperature: 32 F, 0 C (Apricots stored in higher temperatures become mealy.)
 Relative humidity: 90-95% Mist: no Typical shelf life 7 to 14 days Ethylene producer (Do not store with ethylene-sensitive items.)

-- 11% of consumers say they purchased apricots in the past year.
+- 12% of consumers said they purchased apricots in the past year.

-- Consumers making $100,000 a year or more were the most likely economic demographic to purchase apricots.
+- Consumers 59 and older were the most likely to purchase apricots.